 - DANGER: The operation of the over-temperature cut-out on the thermostat indicates a possibly dangerous situation.
-If the over-temperature cut-out operates, it must not be reset and the water heater must be serviced by a qualified person. - The heat pump module will operate until a water temperature of 60°C is reached.
-If the ambient air temperature is outside of the heat pump's operating range and heating of water is required, a booster electric heating unit will heat the water temperature to 70°C. - Refer to "How Hot Should The Water Be?" on page 11 and to "Electric Boosting" on page 10. - For continued safety of this water heater it must be installed, operated and maintained in accordance with the Owner's Guide and Installation Instructions. - Servicing of the water heater must only be carried out by qualified personnel.
-Phone your nearest Solahart Dealer. - The lever on the temperature pressure relief valve and expansion control valve (if fitted) requires to be operated every six (6) months to clear any deposits and to ensure the valve and its drain line are not blocked. - Refer to "Relief Valves" on page 8 and "Minor Maintenance Every Six Months" on page 15. - Only a person qualified to install or service a water heater can drain the water heater, if this is required. - Do not modify this water heater. - In areas where there is a risk of freezing conditions, power must be available to the water heater at all times and the electrical supply to the water heater should not be switched off, otherwise damage could result (refer to "Freeze Protection" on page 11 and to "To Turn Off The Water Heater" on page 11). - Do not use aerosols, stain removers and household chemicals in the vicinity of this water heater while it is in operation.
+If the over-temperature cut-out operates, it must not be reset and the water heater must be serviced by a qualified person. - For continued safety of this water heater, it must be installed, operated, and maintained in accordance with the Owner's Guide and Installation Instructions. - Servicing of the water heater must only be carried out by qualified personnel.
+Phone your nearest Solahart Dealer. - The lever on the temperature pressure relief valve and expansion control valve (if fitted) requires to be operated every six (6) months to clear any deposits and to ensure the valve and its drain line are not blocked.

+Refer to:

+- "Relief Valves" on page 8, and - "Minor Maintenance Every Six Months" on page 15. - Only a person qualified to install or service a water heater can drain the water heater if this is required. - Do not modify this water heater.

+In areas where there is a risk of freezing conditions, power must be available to the water heater at all times and the electrical supply to the water heater should not be switched off, otherwise damage could result.

+Refer to:

+- "Freeze Protection" on page 11, and - "To Turn Off the Water Heater" on page 11. - Do not use aerosols, stain removers and household chemicals in the vicinity of this water heater while it is in operation.
 Gases from some aerosol sprays, stain removers and household chemicals are corrosive to the materials used in the heat pump system. - Do not store swimming pool chemicals, household cleaners, etc., near the water heater. - Ensure the air flow, air inlet louvres and outlet grille are not obstructed in any way at any time.